qredo/fusionchain/keyring/cmd/fusionkms/README.md

 # Fusion KMS

 A lightweight keyring client for Fusion.
-This application runs as a server-side key management service for ECDSA and EDDSA key pairs.
+This application acts as a server-side key management service for ECDSA and EDDSA key pairs.

+Private keys are generated deterministically based on [BIP44](https://en.bitcoin.it/wiki/BIP_0044) hierarchy and master seed derivation based on [BIP39](https://en.bitcoin.it/wiki/BIP_0039).
+With a single master seed `fusionkms` can create up to 2,147,483,647 key pairs.
+Users can supply a mnemonic seed phrase generated separately or allow the application to generate the seed entropy using the [Cosmos BIP39 library](https://github.com/cosmos/go-bip39/blob/master/bip39.go#L26).

 ## Run